YiboK/whisperGPT/README.md

 # Availability
-Since I changed something in packages, it is recommended to download the files at [here](https://drive.google.com/file/d/1a8Y-2t_d4rUViUQHDP_3YiNhpNKkHJrk/view?usp=sharing) rather than cloning the repo.
+Since the OpenAI is constantly updating their API, I changed something in the package (The lastest update: 12/15/2023).
+Therefore, it is recommended to download the files at [here](https://drive.google.com/file/d/1a8Y-2t_d4rUViUQHDP_3YiNhpNKkHJrk/view?usp=sharing) rather than cloning the repo.

 ### Setting Up Your OpenAI Account
 To use the OpenAI API, you need to have an OpenAI account.
 Follow these steps to create an account and generate an API key: